 As discussed previously, design criteria primarily center on the airport's critical design aircraft.
 The critical aircraft, as defined by TxDOT, is the largest type of aircraft expected to operate at the airport on a regular basis.
-Regular basis is further defined as a minimum of 500 annual operations (takeoffs and landings).
+Regular basis is further defined as a minimum of 250 annual operations (takeoffs and landings).
 Factors included in the airport design are an aircraft's wingspan, tail height, and approach speed.
 The FAA has established the ARC to relate these factors to airfield design standards.

 Analysis in Chapter Three indicated that Dallas Executive Airport is presently used by a wide range of general aviation aircraft.
 The majority of these include single and multi-engine aircraft which fall into approach categories A and B and airplane design groups (ADG) I and II.
 In addition, larger business jets included within approach categories B, C, and D and ADGs II and III also utilize the airport, but on a less frequent basis.
-As such, the existing critical aircraft falls in ARC C/D-II.
+Based upon flight plan data in Chapter Three, annual operations by jet aircraft in approach category D and ADG II have historically exceeded the critical aircraft threshold of 250 operations per year.
+As such, the existing critical aircraft falls in ARC D-II.

-The Master Plan anticipates that jet aircraft usage will increase in the future but will include primarily the same types of business jets that currently operate at the airport today.
-As a result, ultimate planning should conform to ARC D-II standards.
-Long term planning for primary Runway 13-31 should be for ARC D-II standards to accommodate the most demanding ultimate design aircraft
+The Master Plan anticipates that jet aircraft usage will increase in the future and include larger business jets such as the Global Express, Gulfstream V, and Boeing Business Jet.
+These aircraft have operated at the airport in the past; however, they have not conducted a minimum of 250 annual operations.
+These aircraft, which belong in ADG III, are increasing in the national fleet and could appear more reqularly at general aviation reliever airports such as Dallas Executive Airport.
+As a result, ultimate planning should conform to ARC D-III standards.
+Long term planning for primary Runway 13-31 should be for ARC D-III standards to accommodate the most demanding ultimate design aircraft.